DecisionsDev/decisions-metering/docker/dockerhub/full-description.md

 When the server is started, use the URL http://localhost:8888 or https://localhost:9999 to display a welcome page.

-When the service is available, you can get a zip of the ILMT files using the /backup rest-api endpoint.
+When the service is available, you can get a zip archive of the license files by using the /backup REST API endpoint.
-In a browser, access it by using http://localhost:8888/backup or https://localhost:9999/backup or the following curl command line:
+In a browser, access the zip archive by using http://localhost:8888/backup or https://localhost:9999/backup Or use the following curl command:

 ```console
 curl http://localhost:8888/backup -o backup.zip